-With a newfound commitment to reviving the Roop blog and creating new resources, our team devised a content marketing strategy that has reinforced our belief that it’s one of the most effective programs a company can take on.
+With a newfound commitment to reviving the Roop & Co. blog and creating an inventory of digital resources, our team devised a content marketing strategy that has only reinforced our belief that it’s one of the most effective programs a company can take on.

-So how did we transform our internal marketing strategy from dormant to prolific?
+So. how did we transform our internal marketing strategy from dormant to prolific?
 We approached it with the same level of commitment as we would for a client.
 Okay, maybe we cut ourselves a little slack and experimented more than we would have on a client account—but, for the most part, we followed the structure below:

-1. Content Calendar
+1. Develop a Content Calendar

 Three main concepts were considered when we put together our content calendar: